 Course and Connections

-- From the posterolateral sulcus of the medulla between the olive and inferior cerebellar peduncle the cranial root originates by 4 or 5 rootlets.
+- From the posterolateral sulcus of the medulla between the olive and inferior cerebellar peduncle the cranial root originates by three or four rootlets.
 The rootlets are connected in keeping with the rootlets of the vagus nerve above.
 These rootlets unify together to create one trunk which runs laterally together with the 9th and 10th cranial nerves to reach the jugular foramen where it’s joined by the spinal root.

 - The spinal root originates by a number of rootlets from the lateral aspect of the spinal cord (upper 5 cervical spinal sections) along a vertical line between the ventral and dorsal roots of the spinal nerves.
 These rootlets unify to create an individual trunk which ascends in the vertebral canal to goes into the cranial cavity via the foramen magnum behind the vertebral artery.